 Skip to content

-We are going to start by creating a new monorepo.
-From within your desired directory, run the following command:
+To create a new monorepo, from within your desired directory, run the following command:

 Terminal window